Invitation to high school drama teachers and drama students to attend our Mainstage Show, Kostroma.

 - Opportunities for students to meet some of the best scholars and artists in the world;

-- International theatre trips and summer courses abroad; and
+- Guest artist workshops, international theatre trips, and summer courses abroad

-- Opportunities to get involved in campus theatre, the Hart House Drama Festival and the U of T Spotlight Playwriting competition.
+- Opportunities to participate in campus theatre, the Hart House Drama Festival and the U of T Spotlight Playwriting competition.

 Director, Centre for Drama, Theatre & Performance Studies